Anti-Factor is FPT Parameterized by Treewidth and List Size (but Counting is Hard): Lower Bound for Counting Edge Covers

-One can easily transform the right hand-side into a CNF by adding $x_0$ to each clause of $\phi$ and additionally add the clauses $(\neg x_0 \lor x_i)$ for all $i\in[n]$. \end{proof} There is a known lower bound of $\Ostar{(2-\epsilon)^\pw}$ for finding the Maximum Independent set on graphs with pathwidth $\pw$ under SETH, \cite{LokshtanovMS18}.
-Observe that their reduction is not parsimonious and therefore does not hold under \#SETH.
-We instead show a lower bound for \countMIS based on the weaker assumption of \#SETH.
+One can easily transform the right-hand side into a CNF by adding $x_0$ to each clause of $\phi$ and additionally adding, for all $i\in[n]$, the clauses $(\neg x_0 \lor x_i)$. \end{proof} Lokshtanov, Marx and Saurabh have shown a lower bound of $\Ostar{(2-\epsilon)^\pw}$ for \emph{finding some} maximum independent set on graphs with pathwidth $\pw$ under SETH \cite{LokshtanovMS18}.
+However, their reduction is not parsimonious and, therefore, does not hold under \#SETH.
+We strengthen this result by showing a lower bound for \countMIS based on the weaker assumption of \#SETH.

-\begin{lemma} For every constant $\epsilon>0$, there is a $r>0$ such that \countMIS on graphs with maximum degree $r$ cannot be solved in time $\Ostar{(2-\epsilon)^\pw}$, even if we are given a path decomposition of width $\pw$, unless \#SETH fails. \end{lemma} \begin{proof} We start with a SAT instance with $n$ variables and $m$ clauses.
-By \cref{lem:hardnessSatCountingSat} we can assume that the instance is satisfiable.
-We build two types of gadgets.
-The first type ensures that this information is transferred consistently while the second one checks that a clause is satisfied.
-We bound the size of the MIS for each part of the construction separately.
-The ideas for both gadgets is that the size decreases significantly if the properties of these gadgets are not fulfilled.
-Finally, we argue that the number of independent sets of this size corresponds to the number of satisfying assignments of the formula.
+\begin{lemma} For every constant $\epsilon>0$, there is an $r>0$ such that \countMIS on graphs with maximum degree $r$ cannot be solved in time $\Ostar{(2-\epsilon)^\pw}$, even if we are given a path decomposition of width $\pw$, unless \#SETH fails. \end{lemma} \begin{proof} Let $\phi$ be a SAT instance with $n$ variables and $m$ clauses.
+By \cref{lem:hardnessSatCountingSat}, we can assume that $\phi$ is satisfiable.
+We construct a graph $G_\phi$ which mainly consists of two types of gadgets.
+The first type encodes the assignment and ensures that this information is transferred consistently while the second one checks if a clause is satisfied by the encoded assignment.
+The ideas for both types of gadgets is that the size of the maximum independent set decreases significantly if the properties of these gadgets are not fulfilled.
+For this we bound the size of the maximum independent set for each type of gadget separately.
+Finally, we argue that the number of maximum independent sets of $G_\phi$ corresponds to the number of satisfying assignments of the formula $\phi$.

+\proofsubparagraph*{Encoding Assignments.} We group $g$ variables together, where $g$ is chosen later.
+For each group, we encode the partial assignments by subsets of vertices such that each partial assignment corresponds to some $S \subseteq [d]$ of size $d/2$, where $d$ is also chosen later as an even integer.
+The high-level construction has a grid-like structure: There are $t \deff \ceil{n/g}$ rows, one for each group of variables, and $m$ columns, one for each clause.
+See \cref{fig:ecover:mis:high-level} for an illustration of the construction.